DataDog/heroku-buildpack-datadog/README.md

 #### Check APM agent

-If you have instrumented your application for APM and not getting traces in Datadog, you can check that the APM agent is running correctly and collecting traces:
+If you have instrumented your application for APM and are not getting traces in Datadog, you can check that the APM Agent is running correctly and collecting traces:

 ````
 [...]